 In the municipal

 election Tuesday, Nov.
-5, voters in Burns Harbor will vote for five people
+5, voters in Porter will choose between Republican

-Tribune invited them each to participate in a candidate questionnaire.
+The Chesterton Tribune invited both to participate in a candidate

-The Tribune reserved the right to edit responses for length.
+questionnaire.
+The Tribune reserved the right to edit responses for

 1) Age, occupation.

 Vice-president Marketing & New Business Development, CET Fire Pump

 Information Techn-ology Systems Administrator at Porter-Starke Services,

 last 16 years